cucumber/cucumber-expressions/python/test/README.md

 ## Preparing to run the tests

-Ensure that you have `python` installed that you have setup virtual environment for this tutorial by installing `python3-venv` package.
+Ensure that you have `python` installed that you have set up virtual environment by installing `python3-venv` package.

 Create a Python environment.